simbo1905/thinbus-php-srp-demo/README.md

 If you got this far and couldn't find any problems with the demo code running locally then next try deploying the demo code to your main webserver.
 Your webserver might not have permission to write to `/tmp/srp_db.txt` see the documentation above about where that is hardcoded in the demo to change it.
 If the demo works locally but doesnt work on your main server then I suggest you use the browser developer tools to compare the network traffic
 (particularly the AJAX calls) that happen when running locally verses running on your main server to see if the server traffic indicates a server configuration problem.
+Typically the AJAX resonpse from the server pukes up a warning message that the browser cannot parse.
+Try to fix the PHP warning message before raising an issue as its normally something missing from a custom PHP install.

-If you got this far and could not find any problems running the demo code locally nor on your server then I assume you are having problems using the thinbus library code in your own application.
-Deploy the demo app onto the same server as your own app and use browser developer tools to inspect the network traffic (particularly the AJAX calls) to compare what the traffic looks like between the working demo app and your own app.
-If the browser traffic seems okay double check that all the necessary config and database data is being both saved and loaded correctly.
+If the PHP code is running very slow on your server then its likely that your server is missing some native libraries that PHP normally uses.
+When this is the case the PHP engine runs much slower than the webbrowser.
+This is not something that I can debug for you so please don't raise an issue.
+Instead ask a question on stackoverflow or another stackexchange site about your OS and PHP version asking whether there are "known issues" of code running slowly that can be fixed by changing settings or installing native libraries.
+(The typical one is to install openssl and the php library which uses it.)

 ## License